amandue10/ExpenseReimbursementSystem/README.md

 ## ExpenseReimbursementSystem
+You are tasked with creating an expense reimbursement system for a small company/group.
+This program will allow employees to create reimbursement requests, and all Managers can view these requests and approve or deny them.
+When they approve/deny they can optionally leave a message for the employee.
 ## User Stories:
 ## Employees
 - as an employee, I should be able to login so I can manage my reimbursements